THeK3nger/Cobra-Draughts/README.md

 Cobra Draughts is not complete yet.
 I have written a list of know issues and missing features that I want to solve quickly.

-1. The "chain-capture" is not legal yet.
-It is the biggest issue.
-2. There is no way to ask move to user.
+1. There is no way to ask move to user.
-3. There is no practical way to handle match move and result.
+2. There is no practical way to handle match move and result.

 ## License